kadaan/ansible-role-python/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    python_versions: []

+Python versions you would like to make sure are installed by pyenv.

     python_pip_global_packages: []

 Global PIP packages you would like to make sure are installed.